Barbecue in the United States: Hawaii

 The cooking customs of the indigenous peoples of Polynesia became the traditional Hawaiian luau of the Native Hawaiians.
 It was brought to international attention by 20th-century tourism to the islands.

 The Korean immigrant community heavily influenced the development of the Hawaiian barbecue tradition.
 Serving barbecued meat, slathered in sweet garlic teriyaki sauce, over bowls of steamed vegetables and rice is common in both Hawaiian and Korean barbecue cuisines.
 Interpretations of bulgogi and bibimbap, recreated with local Hawaiian ingredients like pineapple and spam, can be found in many Hawaiian barbecue menus.

+Minnesota

+Minnesota-style barbecue is a new development within the state which mainly draws from other barbecue traditions in the United States along with some Scandinavian influence.
+The Scandinavian influence is seen through the use horseradish instead of chilis, along with lingonberry barbecue sauce, and lefse.
+It uses standard meats such as brisket, pulled pork, and ribs, but also utilizes unique ones, such as elk sausage and salmon.
+Another difference is the usage of sugar maple.

+Hmong-style barbecue is very popular in St. Paul.

+Puerto Rico

+In Puerto Rico, lechon is a common delicacy.
+Lechon consists of taking a whole pig, slicing it from the head to tail along the chest and stomach, and slow-grilling the hog as it is turned on a rod.

 St. Louis

 A staple of barbecuing in St. Louis is pork steak, which is sliced from the shoulder of the pig.
 Although now considered a part of the Midwest, Missouri was originally settled primarily by Southerners from Kentucky, Virginia, and Tennessee.

 These original settlers brought a strong barbecue tradition and even though successive waves of later, primarily German and Scandinavian, immigration obscured much of the state's Southern roots, the Southern influences persisted, especially throughout the Little Dixie enclave of central Missouri (connecting the Kansas City and St. Louis barbecue traditions).

 St. Louis style barbecue sauce is characterized by its mildly sweet, tart, and spicy taste and tomato base.
 Unlike most other prominent barbecue sauces, the St. Louis style variety doesn't contain liquid smoke.